e-gun/HipparchiaGoServer/INSTRUCTIONS/CUSTOMIZATION.md

 * `DefCorp` sets which corpora are active on a reset.
 So if you almost never search Greek, you can set `gr` to `false`, for example.
 On a slow machine, this would significantly speed up `in every active author` searches.
 * `Font` sets the interface font. `Noto`, `Fira`, and `Roboto` are embedded in the program.
 If you pick another name, you need to have it installed on your machine.
 * `QuietStart` spares you the copyright notice.
+* `VectorChtHt` and `VectorChWd` will set the height and width of the vector charts.
+Note that `px` is required as are the quotation marks: `"1000px"`, e.g.
+* `VectorMaxlines` sets the maximum scope of a vector search. `1000000` will let you model all of Latin.
+All of Greek is about 10x larger.
 * `WorkerCount` sets the number of cores of your CPU to use when searching.
 You will be sorry if you pick a number that is larger than what the machine actually has installed. `WorkerCount` = `CoreCount` is probably the best choice unless you know why it is not.
-* `VectorMaxlines` sets the maximum scope of a vector search. `1000000` will let you model all of Latin.
-All of Greek is about 10x larger.
 * `ZapLunates` lets you see σ/ς instead of lunate sigmas.
 But why would you want that?